-Melissa has also been invited to speak at Darat al Funan (Amman), Detroit Institute of the Arts, Museum of Fine Arts- Boston, the Smithsonian National Museum of the American Indian, the New York Public Library, the King Abdulaziz Centre for World Culture at the American Alliance of Museums Conference, and P21 Gallery (London).
+Melissa has also been invited to speak at numerous arts organizations including: Darat al Funan (Amman), Detroit Institute of Arts, the Museum of Fine Arts- Boston, the Smithsonian National Museum of the American Indian, the New York Public Library, the King Abdulaziz Centre for World Culture at the American Alliance of Museums Conference, and P21 Gallery (London).

 - AMG 3420: Exhibition Practice and Management

 - AMG 3540: Visual Arts Management II: Curatorship and Connoisseurship

 “Museum Maps and the Edge: Arts of Islam at the Louvre, Media Fields Journal, Issue 14: At the Edge , forthcoming 2019.

 Presentations / Conferences

 Expert Evaluator: Art exhibitions, National Endowment for the Humanities, Spring 2019.

 2019- Conference Presentation: “Innovative Interpretations: NYC Museums respond to the Muslim Travel Ban ” Museum Innovation Forum, New Orleans, LA, May 2019.